AdaCore/gnatstudio/docs/users_guide/extending.rst

       project.
 For instance, if you are using the default GNAT naming scheme, you cannot have directories with names ending with ".ads" or ".adb"

-  *Load Xref info on project load*
-    .. index:: load xref info on project load

-    Whether the Xref information should be automatically loaded into memory when a new project is loaded. :ref:`Support_for_Cross-References`.

   *Hidden directories pattern*
     .. index:: hidden directories pattern